nvh95/jsconf-korea2022/slides.md

 <v-click>

-=> Why you start OSS in the first place?
+=> Why do you start OSS in the first place?

 </v-click>